Background of the 2011 Bahraini uprising: International rankings

 After implementing reforms, Bahrain gained high international rankings, however as human rights conditions deteriorated, it lost many of what it had gained in the previous period.
 Between 2006 and 2011 Bahrain went down 51 ranks on the Democracy Index (Economist Intelligence Unit), moving it from "hybrid regime" and "constitutional monarchy" to "authoritarian regime" and "absolute monarchy".
 The Freedom in the World index on political freedom classified Bahrain as "Not Free" in 2010-2011.
 Freedom House "Freedom on the Net" survey classified "Net status" as "Not free".
 It also noted that more than 1,000 websites were blocked in Bahrain.
 The Press Freedom Index (Reporters Without Borders) declined significantly.
 In 2002 Bahrain was ranked #67 and by 2010 it had become #144.
 The Freedom of the Press classified Bahrain in 2011 as "Not Free".

 Economy

 Despite its oil-rich Gulf neighbors, Bahrain's oil, discovered in 1932 has "virtually dried up" making it relatively poor compared to countries in its region.
-In recent decades, Bahrain has moved towards banking and the tourism sector making it one of the most important financial hubs in the region and has since held some of the top international rankings in economic freedom and business friendly countries, making it the freest economy in the Middle East.
+In recent decades, Bahrain has moved towards banking and the tourism sector making it one of the most important financial hubs in the region and has since held some of the top international rankings in economic freedom and business friendly countries, making it, as of 2012, the freest economy in the Middle East, according to the 2012 edition of Index of Economic Freedom, published by The Heritage Foundation and The Wall Street Journal.